Naomie Harris: Personal life

 At about 11, Harris was diagnosed with scoliosis.
-The condition progressed severely into her teen years which necessitated a spinal fusion; it took her a month to recover fully and she had to learn how to walk again.
+The condition progressed severely into her teenage years which necessitated a spinal fusion; it took her a month to recover fully and she had to learn how to walk again.
 As a teenager, Harris also suffered from adenomyosis.

 In 2012, Harris began a relationship with Peter Legler.
 On the topic of having children, Harris stated in a 2017 interview with Woman magazine:

 People ask, 'So when are you going to have children?'
 I think it's a really odd thing because it's such a personal decision.
 And also, you don't know what is happening in someone's life.
 I find it bizarre, even with my friends, when they want me to have children.
 Why would you encourage anybody to have children unless it was their burning desire?
 You need to be fully committed to it ...
 Have children when you're ready, if you're ready, but only then.
 I'd never had any pressure.